AymanNabih/custom_kmeans/README.md

 Implementation of the k-means algorithm with customizable distance, and averaging function

 ## Motivation
 The k-means algorithm is a well-known unsupervised learning method that can identify clusters in data.
 The original version of the k-means algorithm uses Euclidean distance between points as a measure of similiarity/difference.
 However due to the [*the curse of dimensionality*](https://en.wikipedia.org/wiki/Curse_of_dimensionality#Distance_functions), Euclidean distance may not be the best option.
 Therefore, we may want to try different distance functions.
-A commonly proposed distance function is to use cosine distance.
+A commonly proposed solution is to use cosine distance.
 As of July 2018, the sklearn implementation of KMeans does not support changing distance metrics and averaging functions, so I've implemented a version here.

 Aside from dimensionality, another problem that is tackled by customizable distance and averaging functions is 'weirdly' shaped clusters.